bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 that and build all kinds of cool things from the code that others have written.
 That also helps prepare you for other types of libraries of code, if you get into node and NPM and these kinds of things.
-Doing this stuff with jQuery will help prepare you for that world.
+Doing this stuff with jQuery will help prepare you for that world.</p>

-The simpler syntax for shorter, more concise scripts is also still true.
+<p>The simpler syntax for shorter, more concise scripts is also still true.
 It&apos;s perhaps less true than it once was, but it&apos;s still true.
 You&apos;ll see, we&apos;ll do some exercises and some examples where you&apos;ll see that the scripts are shorter and more concise and if you&apos;re just learning